This helpful guide walks you through the process of setting up utilities in Qatar so you can settle more quickly into your new expat life there.

 If there is a problem with your gas in Qatar, you should contact your local distributor for immediate repairs.
 However, if you buy your own supply, you can contact Woqod directly.
 You can reach them by email at [email protected].
 In addition, you can reach their call center on 4021 7777.

 Making a complaint about a gas company in Qatar

 The Ministry of Energy and Industry is responsible for all of Qatar’s natural resources, including gas.
 If you must make a complaint about your gas company, you should reach out to them directly.
 Visit their website for more information.

 Energy efficiency and green energy alternatives in Qatar

 Qatar introduced its first renewable energy strategy in 2017.
 Since then, it has made greater strides toward sustainability.
 The Ministry of Energy and Industry, along with Kahramaa, is leading the way forward.

 To begin with, Qatar Petroleum has created several projects to reduce carbon emissions.
 Similarly, the Government has introduced “green building” requirements.
-This means that new buildings must meet certain standards in energy production, water, minerals, and internal environment.
-Furthermore, Qatar aims to get 20 per cent of its energy from solar power by 2030.
+This means that new buildings must meet certain standards in energy production, water, minerals, and the internal environment.
+Furthermore, Qatar aims to get 20% of its energy from solar power by 2030.
 The Qatar Foundation is greatly involved with this.

 Moreover, the country’s Tarsheed program has also successfully reduced the year-on-year consumption of water and electricity.
-Between November 2017 and 2018, this fell by 16.7 per cent and 16.8 per cent respectively.
+Between November 2017 and 2018, this fell by 16.7% and 16.8% respectively.
 This was largely the result of higher product efficiency standards for electric appliances; including air-con, TVs, and lighting.
-Kahramaa aims to further reduce per-capita consumption to 8 per cent (electricity) and 15 per cent (water) by 2022.
+Kahramaa aims to further reduce per-capita consumption to 8% (electricity) and 15% (water) by 2022.